serifpersia/fast-midi-router/README.md

 ## Build
 WINDOWS ONLY!
-To build MIDI Router executable you need CMake and MSYS2 MINGW64 installed(MINGW64 Compiler path `msys64\ucrt64\bin` added in System PATH)
+To build MIDI Router executable you need CMake and MSYS2 MINGW64 installed(MINGW64 Compiler path `msys64\ucrt64\bin` added in System PATH) build.sh can be ran on UNIX (Linux, macOS) * Not tested, any issues or PRs are welcome for it

 ## License